papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/chopsticks/overview.md

 You can install Chopsticks either globally or locally in your project.
 Choose the option that best fits your development workflow.

 !!! note
-    This documentation explains the functionality of Chopsticks version `{{ dependencies.chopsticks.version }}`.
+    This documentation explains the features of Chopsticks version `{{ dependencies.chopsticks.version }}`.
 Make sure you're using the correct version to match these instructions.

 ### Global Installation